idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_pointLoads.md

 !listing test/tests/optimizationreporter/point_loads/main.i
          block=Executioner

 The `Optimize` executioner requires a [OptimizationReporter](syntax/OptimizationReporter/index.md), shown below, to transfer data between the optimization executioner and the transfers used for communicating with the sub-apps.
-The type of `OptimizationReporter` depends on the optimization algorithm, given by teh
+The type of `OptimizationReporter` depends on the optimization algorithm, given by the

 !listing test/tests/optimizationreporter/point_loads/main.i
          block=OptimizationReporter